wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

-# Developing WordPress Blocks without React or a Build Step
+# Developing WordPress Blocks without React or a build process

 One of the benefits of working with WordPress, is that there are often many ways to do the same thing.

-While the block development examples you've seen so far make use of JSX for rendering, and `@wordpress/scripts` for building, you can also develop blocks without using these features.
+While the block development examples you've seen so far make use of JSX for rendering, and `@wordpress/scripts` for building, you can also develop blocks without using these technologies.

 However, there are some things to be aware of when developing blocks this way.

-In this lesson, you will learn what block without JSX or a build step could look like, and what the pros and cons are of both approaches.
+In this lesson, you will learn what block without JSX or a build process could look like, and what the pros and cons are of both approaches.

 ## The Copyright Date Block